rippedpiracy/site/docs/PC Software/games.md

 **[Nyaa](https://nyaa.si) & [Sukebei](https://sukebei.nyaa.si) (Torrent)**

 Both are good sources for popular Visual Novels and Japanese Games while the latter is more for **_NSFW titles_**.

-## Glossary

-**DDL:** Direct Download, where you can download a file from a server usually done your browser.
+> **DDL:** Direct Download, where you can download a file from a server usually done your browser.

-**Torrent:** A decentralised Peer-to-Peer file sharing protocol that is very common when sharing Pirated Content since the file isnt on a single server that can easily be taken down.
+> **Torrent:** A decentralised Peer-to-Peer file sharing protocol that is very common when sharing Pirated Content since the file isnt on a single server that can easily be taken down.
 We recommend using [qBittorrent](https://www.qbittorrent.org/) as a BitTorrent client.

-**Repacks:** Highly compressed Games that usually include all released DLCs, language packs, are pre-cracked and require minimal Piracy knowledge.
+> **Repacks:** Highly compressed Games that usually include all released DLCs, language packs, are pre-cracked and require minimal Piracy knowledge.
 Good for beginners and people that have low Internet bandwidth.

-**Mirrors:**